TheIntentNetwork/AgentWorkflowService/docs/models/task.md

 ## Key Components

 ### Attributes
+- `key`: The key of the task (str)
-- `id`: Unique identifier for the task
+- `id`: Unique identifier for the task (Optional[str])
+- `node_template_name`: The name of the task template (Optional[str])
-- `name`: Name of the task
+- `name`: Name of the task (Optional[str])
-- `description`: Brief description of the task's purpose
+- `description`: Brief description of the task's purpose (str)
-- `nodes`: List of nodes that make up the task
+- `assignees`: List of agents involved in the task (List[str])
-- `dependencies`: List of IDs of tasks that this task depends on
-- `status`: Current status of the task (e.g., pending, in progress, completed)
+- `status`: Current status of the task (Literal[None, "pending", "in-progress", "completed", "failed"])
-- `events`: List of events associated with the task
+- `session_id`: ID of the session associated with the task (Optional[str])
+- `context_info`: Context information for the task (ContextInfo)

 ### Methods
-- `add_node(node)`: Adds a new node to the task
+- `create(**task_data)`: Class method to create a new Task instance
-- `add_dependency(dependency_id)`: Adds a dependency to the task
+- `handle(key, action, object_data, context)`: Class method to handle task actions
-- `update_status(new_status)`: Updates the status of the task
-- `add_event(event)`: Adds a new event to the task
+- `process_action(action)`: Processes different actions on the task
-- `get_status()`: Returns the current status of the task
+- `initialize()`: Initializes the task
-- `get_dependencies()`: Returns the list of dependencies for the task
+- `execute()`: Executes the task
+- `to_dict()`: Converts the Task instance to a dictionary

 ## Usage
-Tasks are created and managed by the Agency class.
-They represent the work to be done within the workflow system and are assigned to agents for execution.
+Tasks are created and managed within the workflow system.
+They represent the work to be done and are executed by agents.

 ## Interactions
-- Interacts with Agent objects when assigned for execution
+- Interacts with Agent objects during execution
-- Managed by the Agency for task creation, assignment, and monitoring
+- Managed by the workflow system for task creation, assignment, and monitoring
-- Contains Node objects that represent individual steps or actions within the task
+- Uses ContextInfo for maintaining task context
+- Interacts with various services like ContextManager, NodeContextManager, and AgentFactory

 ## Note
 The Task model is designed to be flexible and can accommodate various types of work within the agent workflow system.
-It can be extended or customized to fit specific workflow requirements.
+It includes methods for initialization, execution, and context management, making it a central component in the workflow process.